 You know I’m a sucker for flowers.
 I love flowers singularly or in a full bouquet, however.
-This setup just has one stem in a small jar (repurposing at its finest!) and it looks so elegant.
+This setup just has one stem in a small jar and it looks so elegant.

 If you have a plant in your garden to borrow a stem from, that’s so easy.
 If not, try to find something small at the farmers market!

 Whether it’s your farmers market haul, your garden haul, or your grocery store run haul, display it all in a bowl in the center of the table.